Microfinance Timeline:

 While often seen as a modern innovation, microfinance has deep historical roots.
 From traditional savings groups to cooperative banks and digital lending, its evolution reflects changing economic realities.

-However, microfinance is not just about money?it is about empowerment, particularly for marginalized groups like women and rural communities.
+However, microfinance is not just about money.
+It is about empowerment, particularly for marginalized groups like women and rural communities.
 Access to finance can improve livelihoods, but it is not enough to drive broad economic development alone.
 Structural challenges such as education, healthcare, infrastructure, and governance must complement financial services to create lasting change.

 Moving forward, microfinance must continue evolving beyond credit to holistic financial inclusion that integrates technology, sustainability, and social impact.